root4loot/rescope/README.md

 #### Parsed results
 See [Importing to ZAP](#to-owasp-zap)

-Nope: rescope uses the default ZAP context as a template for creating new scopes, meaning it'll include the standard "technologies" as well.
-This can be easily removed within the application once the scope/context is set.
+rescope uses the default ZAP context as a template for creating new ones, meaning it'll include the default "technologies" as well.
+This can be easily removed from the application once the scope/context has been set.

 ```
 $ cat zap.context